katonic-dev/Katonic-ML-Marketplace/Incident Forecast for IT Infrastructure/README.md

+# Incident Forecast for IT Infrastructure
+A Deep Learning based incident forecasting solution for efficient incident management of IT Infrastructure.

 # Product Overview
 This solution forecasts the most probable next three incidents/errors in IT infrastructure.
 The solution helps in better incident management and achieve lower downtime through preventive maintenance.